 Establishing a FOD prevention culture within your Airline

-In the real world, operational pressures and ingrained attitudes often weaken new safety initiatives as they filter down through layers of management, giving front-line workers mixed signals and confusing messages.
+In the real world, operational pressures and ingrained attitudes weaken new safety initiatives.
+Indeed, as they filter through layers of management, front-line workers receive mixed signals and confusing messages.
 Workers then perceive the current corporate safety culture effort as another “flavor of the month” program that will soon fade into oblivion.

 Safety Is A Team Effort

 So let’s use the analogy of organized football.
 Here, the league sets rules of the game similar to the “goals” and expectations laid out by corporate headquarters when defining their “new and improved” corporate culture.
-Much like the game of football, declaring a set of rules does not guarantee that the game will be played as expected.
+However, declaring a set of rules does not guarantee the game will be played as expected.

 The real action is up to the coaches and players.
-The local workers — the team — will develop their own perception of the importance of certain rules as well as an overall view of sportsmanship (ethical values).
+The local workers —the team— develop their own perception of certain rules.
+Similarly, they form an overall view of sportsmanship and ethical values.
 Much of the actual performance depends on shared beliefs, expectations, and team play.

-In the same way that coaches inspire their teams, local line managers and workplace champions determine the direction of the local work culture.
-To have a winning (safety) team, these local influences (management and workers) must have a proper interpretation of the new operating procedures and actively pursue the designated safety initiatives — thereby effecting real change and creating a cultural shift.
+Just as coaches inspire their teams, local line managers and workplace champions determine the direction of work culture.
+To build a winning safety team, these local influences must properly interpret new operating procedures.
+Furthermore, they must actively pursue designated safety initiatives — effecting real change and creating a cultural shift.

 Localized influences make or break any corporate safety initiative; any real success is a direct result of the investment of front-line managers and workplace champions.